apache/bahir-website/site/download.md

 ## {{ site.data.project.name }} Downloads

-{{ site.data.project.name }} is released as a source artifact, and also through Maven.
+{{ site.data.project.name }} will be released as a source and binary artifacts, as well as through Maven.

 ### Source releases